-Option's Long Name (and Short Name) Source Types Target Types Description nic Specifies NIC configuration in a VM using the syntax nic: <vmid>,<index>=<ovfnetname>,<isprimary>,<ipadd ressingMode&gt;,<ipaddress>.</ipaddress></ipadd </isprimary></ovfnetname></index></vmid> Possible values for ipAddressingMode are: DHCP, POOL, MANUAL, and NONE. ipAddress is optional and should only be used when ipAddressingMode is set to MANUAL.
+Option's Long Name (and Short Name) Source Types Target Types Description nic Specifies NIC configuration in a VM using the syntax nic: vmid:vmid:,<index>=ovFnetName>,<isprimary>,<ipadd ressingmode="">,<ipaddress>.</ipaddress></ipadd></isprimary></index> Possible values for ipAddressingMode are: DHCP, POOL, MANUAL, and NONE. ipAddress is optional and should only be used when ipAddressingMode is set to MANUAL.
 Only applies to vCloud targets of version 5.5 or later. noDisks N/A All Creates and uploads the virtual machine or vApps but does not upload any disk files.
 Disks are created empty.
 (Disables disk conversion.) noImageFiles N/A All Creates and uploads the virtual machine or vApps but does not upload ISO files to a CD-ROM.
 That is, does not include image files in destination. noNvramFile vSphere vSphere Skips the NVRAM file when exporting a VM to OVF or deploying OVF to a VM.
 It does not download the NVRAM file during VM export, nor does it upload the NVRAM file during deployment or OVF import. noProxyVerify vCloud vCloud Do not check the proxy's SSL certificate, as is done by default. noSSLVerify vSphere vSphere Skip SSL verification for vSphere connections.
-As of version 4.4 you can skip source or destination with either noSourceSSLVerify ornoDestinationSSLVerify instead. numberOfCpus Sets the number of CPUs for a VM using the syntax numberOfCpus: <vmid>=<value>.
+As of OVF Tool 4.4.0 you can skip source or destination verification withnoSourceSSLVerify (unless you also specify sourceSSLThumbprint) ornoDestinationSSLVerify. numberOfCpus Sets the number of CPUs for a VM using the syntax numberOfCpus: <vmid>=<value>.
 Applies to VI and vCloud targets of version 5.5 or later.</value></vmid> overwrite or -o N/A All Forces an overwrite of existing files.
 Binary option. packageCert OVF OVA Packages an OVF into OVA with a required signature file, as-is, instead of generating one.
 This is the only way to create an OVA with a certificate file in it, resulting in a signed package. parallelThreads=N vSphere vSphere Upload to the host, or from the host, in parallel using N threads.
 VMX<=>OVF, OVF<=>VI, VMX<=>VI, but not OVA.
 N may be a number from 1 to 100 but should approximate the number of CPU cores minus one. powerOffSource vCloud, vSphere N/A Ensures that a virtual machine or vApp is powered off before importing from a vSphere source.
 Binary option. powerOffTarget N/A vCloud, vSphere Ensures that a virtual machine or vApp is powered off before overwriting a vSphere target.
 Binary option. powerOn N/A vCloud, vSphere Powers on a virtual machine or vApp deployed on a vSphere target.
-Binary option. privateKey N/A OVF, OVA Signs the OVF package with the given private key (.pem file).

-The file must contain a private key and a certificate.
+Binary option. privateKey N/A OVF, OVA Signs the OVF package with the given private key (. pem file).
+The file must contain a private key and a certificate. - target.
+Binary option.
+Signs the OVF package with the given private key (.pem